Español English

 They are evergreen trees with elegant bearing and hanging branches that reach 25 meters (82 feet) in height.
 They have simple, alternate, linear-ovate leaves.
 The tiny dioecious flowers without petals appear in long cylindrical catkins.
 They bloom in spring.
 The seeds are covered with long hairs that allow them to be dispersed by the wind.

 Salix baylonica needs full sun exposure but also grows in semi-shade.
-They resist frost down to -7 ºC (19.4 ºF).
+It resists frost down to -7 ºC (19.4 ºF).

 Fertilize with compost or manure in the fall.